danielpigott/cloudflare-cli/README.md

 ### Testing
-In order to run the tests you will need to set valid values for the CF_API_EMAIL,CF_API_KEY and CF_API_DOMAIN environment variables.
+In order to run the tests you will need to set valid values for the CF_API_EMAIL and CF_API_KEY environment variables.
-This will run add and remove records against the given domain
+This will run add a zone (cloudflaretest.com), add and remove records against that domain and then remove the zone.

 The tests can be run with the following command
 ```